Last Updated on February 4, 2021 by Maxwell Harris

 What does Liposomal mean?

-Liposomes are minute scopes surrounding a medicine or nutrient like CBD, which supports its assimilation in the body.
+Liposomes are tiny scopes surrounding a medicine or nutrient like CBD, which supports its assimilation in the body.
 The name liposome originated from Greek.
 It constitutes of Greek words lipos, which means fat and soma meaning body.

 According to Dr Adie Rae, an expert in medicinal cannabis and CBD, a liposome is simply a sphere-like package that is used to pack a drug.
 Liposomes are made from phospholipids that are the same molecules in the body’s cell membrane.
 Phospholipids help in drug absorption as well as preventing the breakdown of a drug in the digestive region.
-This unique feature make CBD more effective.
+This unique feature makes CBD more effective.

 Dr Rae argues that continuous studies of the liposomal delivery system and CBD have improved the liposomal effectiveness and bioavailability.
 This, in turn, enhances the absorption rate of medicines and nutrients in the human bloodstream.
 Besides, improved liposomal bioavailability aids in the movement of CBD in tissues, cells and body organs; thus, consumers get the desired benefits from their CBD.